pierredemilly/franz-hey/README.md

-# Slack for Franz
+# Hey.com for Franz
-This is the official Franz recipe for Slack
+This is an unofficial Franz recipe for [Hey.com](https://hey.com)

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)